SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 From the `client` directory, run the command `npm run build` in your terminal.
 Webpack will bundle your app and the bundled files will automatically be added to your `/portals` directory.
 If you don't see any files populate that folder, then you likely have an issue with your Webpack configuration.

-## Adding Your App to the CFG AI App Catalog
+## Adding Your App to the SEMOSS App Catalog

 1. Compress all the directories in your project _except_ your `/client` folder.
 Ensure that you do this within the app directory.
 For example, if my app files are in a folder called `/MyApp`, I should not zip `/MyApp` itself.
 I should navigate into `/MyApp` and zip all the relevant directories inside of it.